ecbc0/note-math/item_en/set-theory_en.typ

 Assistance also has other functions, like the case of, Programming before the era of IDE/LSP/friendly-and-interactive-compiler-error-messages/documentation was painful.
 The organization, structuring and reuse of data and information were not done well, and the powerful capacity and time of memory of computer were not used well.

 Example of proof assistant: #link("https://github.com/acornprover/acorn")[acornprover], in development.
-Not yet implement set theory ...
-My attitude is that even if there may not be a good underlying implementation for the time being, we can turn to looking for easy-to-use syntax and convenient additional tools (e.g. LSP).

 #tag("proposition") proposition is a special (string, bool) product struct computer data structure.
 For mathematical language, the string field uses special construction rules to restrict it, and this restricted version of the string is called a formula